Arjunheregeek/water_color/README.md

    ```bash
    python backend/app.py
    ```
-7. Open the `frontend/index.html` file in your browser.
+7. Access the application via the backend server.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.